Macramé: History

-The Moorish conquest took the craft to Spain, then Italy, especially in the region of Liguria, then it spread through Europe.
+The Muslim conquest of the Iberian Peninsula took the craft to Spain, then Italy, especially in the region of Liguria, then it spread through Europe.
 In England, it was introduced at the court of Mary II in the late 17th century.
 Queen Mary taught it to her ladies-in-waiting.

 Macramé was most popular in the Victorian era.
 It adorned most homes in items such as tablecloths, bedspreads and curtains.
 The popular Sylvia's Book of Macramé Lace (1882) showed how "to work rich trimmings for black and coloured costumes, both for home wear, garden parties, seaside ramblings, and balls—fairylike adornments for household and underlinens ...".